 - Compare various infectious diseases and apply knowledge of infection control principles to them.

 - Describe common blood and lymphatic diseases.

-- Demonstrate understanding of various types of environmental disease and the role of occupational medicine in prevention and treatment.
+- Identify various types of environmental disease and the role of occupational medicine in prevention and treatment.

-- Demonstrate understanding of disorders of tissue growth and neoplasia and the ability to compare and contrast various treatment options.
+- Identify disorders of tissue growth and neoplasia and the ability to compare and contrast various treatment options.